ActianCorp/zeenea-platform-docs/docs/zeenea-connector-dbt.md

 ## Supported Versions

-The DBT connector was tested with version 1.3.
+The dbt connector was tested with version 1.3.
 It is compatible with version 1.3 and earlier.

 :::note
-The DBT connector is currently **NOT** compatible with DBT Cloud.
+The dbt connector is currently **NOT** compatible with dbt Cloud.
+For dbt Cloud, see [dbt Cloud](./zeenea-connector-dbt-cloud.md).
 :::

 ## Installing the Plugin